Apr 19, 2017

 It's no secret that Hawai'i is head-over-heels for sushi.

 Whether it's served as bite-sized nigiri, classic chirashi, or elaborate oshizushi, we can't get our fill of this delicious Japanese delicacy.
-And lucky for us, Ward Village is home to four separate sushi spots, each unique in their approach to this centuries-old cuisine, ensuring that our chopsticks are always at the ready.
+And lucky for us, Ward Village is home to several separate sushi spots, each unique in their approach to this centuries-old cuisine, ensuring that our chopsticks are always at the ready.

 But let's back it up a for a minute and dig a little deeper into the different types of sushi.

 "But wait, there's more than one type of sushi?"
 Oh, but of course.

 While many of us may equate sushi with the standard inside-out California roll that has become ubiquitous in American culture, the truth is that sushi encompasses an array of different preparations and can take on a variety of forms, all of which fall under the sushi umbrella.
 Below, we're examining a handful of ways to enjoy sushi, learning a bit about their shared history, and giving you a few insider tips to enjoy one of Hawai'i's favorite foods.

 One of the most common forms of sushi, nigiri is typically composed of fresh fish or other seafood neatly draped over a small mound of vinegar-seasoned rice that's been brushed with wasabi.
 Bite-sized and beautiful, nigiri is one of our favorite ways to enjoy the scrumptious marriage of fresh seafood and expertly crafted sushi rice.
 Simple and perfect, nigiri—which is often served in pairs—is a no-frills way to enjoy sushi in one of its purest forms.